• Skip to primary navigation

 Can I substitute shrimp for the crawfish?

-Do I have to use Fettuccini?
+Do I have to use Fettuccine?

 Nope, use whatever pasta you like, but I recommend a broad pasta that will easily grab the sauce.
+Linguine, Bow-Tie, Rotini, and Tagliatelle are a few suggestions.

 What kind of crawfish should I use?